jpf/Zoom.spoon/README.md

 - Mute Zoom when it's open and in a meeting or screensharing
 - Unmute Zoom when it's open and in a meeting or screensharing

+- Mute & unmute Zoom Audio or Video, even if your meeting window is buried under other apps

 The original goal for this Spoon was to enable the author to create a "mute status light" for Zoom.

 * How to install this Spoon